linode/docs/docs/security/ssl/obtaining-a-commercial-ssl-certificate-debian-ubuntu.md

 >
 >While some Certificate Authorities (CA) will automatically include the "www" subdomain when issuing certificates for a root domain such as example.com, others do not.
 If you wish to secure multiple subdomains using the same certificate, you will need to create a [wildcard certificate](https://en.wikipedia.org/wiki/Wildcard_certificate).

 Issue the following commands to navigate to the `/etc/ssl` directory and create a certificate signing request (CSR) for the site that will be using SSL.
-Change `example.com` to reflect the fully qualified domain name (FQDN) or IP of the site you intend to use with SSL.
+Change `example.com` to reflect the fully qualified domain name (FQDN) of the site you intend to use with SSL.
 Leave the challenge password blank:

     cd /etc/ssl/
     openssl req -new -newkey rsa:2048 -nodes -sha256 -days 365 -keyout /etc/ssl/private/example.com.key -out example.com.csr